upiterbarg/upiterbarg.github.io/index.md

 I'm interested in **reasoning, decision-making, and open-ended interaction with large generative models**.
 Recently, I've been thinking about:

-* When is next-token prediction a sufficient pretraining objective for decision-making?
-Can simple data re-factorizations improve the expressivity of representations in reasoning tasks?
+* When is next-token prediction a sufficient pretraining objective for reasoning and decision-making?
+Can simple data re-factorizations improve the expressivity of LLM representations?

 * What are the limits of in-context learning for interactive decision-making with large VLMs and LLMs?